alextrzyna/loreos-releases/README.md

 ## 📝 Version History

-Check the [releases](releases/) directory for version-specific folders.
-Each version includes:
+All releases are available on the [Releases page](https://github.com/alextrzyna/loreos-releases/releases).
+Each release includes:
-- Platform-specific builds
+- Platform-specific builds for Linux, Windows, macOS, and Web
-- `version.json` with build metadata
 - SHA256 checksums for verification
+- Detailed release notes and installation instructions
+- Source commit reference from the main repository

 ## 🔐 Verifying Downloads

-Each release includes SHA256 checksums.
+Each release includes SHA256 checksums in the `SHA256SUMS.txt` file.
 To verify your download:

 ```bash
 # Linux/macOS